uptane/uptane.github.io/timeline.md

 Brooklyn, NY.

-**2017**: *Mercury: Bandwidth-Effective Prevention of Rollback Attacks Against Community Repositories* is accepted to USENIX ATC 2017.
-Mercury is another TUF adaptation developed to protect against rollback attacks on community repositories at a reasonable bandwidth cost.
+**2017**: *Mercury: Bandwidth-Effective Prevention of Rollback Attacks Against Community Repositories* is presented at USENIX ATC 2017.
+Mercury is another TUF adaptation, and was developed to protect against rollback attacks on community repositories at a reasonable bandwidth cost.

 **2017**: Uptane is named one of the year's most important innovations in